kylestetz/CLNDR/README.md

   // determines which month to start with using either a date string or a moment object.
   startWithMonth: "YYYY-MM-DD" or moment(),

-  // an array of day abbreviations.
+  // an array of day abbreviation labels.
 If you have moment.js set to a different language,
   // it will guess these for you!
 If for some reason that doesn't work, use this...
   // the array MUST start with Sunday
   // (use in conjunction with weekOffset to change the starting day to Monday)